 - slow healing

 Impetigo can occur after Staphylococcus or Streptococcus bacteria enter a cut or wound.
-The infection is highly contagious and is common among young children.
+The infection is highly transmissible and common among young children.

 Although mild impetigo may clear up on its own, prompt treatment is still critical.
-A doctor can prescribe topical or oral antibiotics to help:
+A doctor can prescribe topical or oral antibiotics.
+This will help: